DariaNau/group-project-wine-app/README.md

-# Wine & Dine - A Simple Food Pairing App
+# Wine & Dine Web App

 ## Introduction

-A casual app for pairing food recipes with a user’s choice bottle.
-As you type in a name of a wine, you will get a small description and picture of the chosen wine.
-A list of recipes will appear as buttons on the page.
-When a button is chosen, a page will display showing the recipe.
+Wine & Dine is a simple app for pairing food recipes with a user’s choice of wine.
+Experience flavors.
+No frills added.

 ## Installation

-Please visit the deployed project at: https://darianau.github.io/project-1/
+Please visit the deployed project at: https://darianau.github.io/project-1/.

+As a user types in the name of a grape varietal, a short description and picture of the chosen wine will be displayed.
+A list of matched food options will appear as buttons on the page.
+When a button is clicked, a new page will show preparation details for the perfectly paired recipe.

 ## Technologies